ali-raheem/Kraken-Trailing-Bot/README.md

 * I think there are race conditions in the orders being dealt with
 * State -1 (error) is not yet implemented.
 * Buy and take-profit types would also be good.

+### TODO

+Issues I really care about

+* Make it take command line arguments to add new orders?
 * Make it more failsafe see note in code.
+* Web monitor?

 ### Usage